-Regarding the SR group, patients are eligible for allogeneic SCT if bone marrow MRD quantified by flow cytometry after induction is $\geq 10^{-3}$.
+Regarding the SR group, patients are eligible for allogeneic SCT if bone marrow MRD quantified by flow cytometry after induction is $\geq 10^{-3}$ (that is 1 blast per 1000 bone marrow cells or 0.1%).
 Depending on the available donor, SCT indications are further refined in Table 4.
 If MRD cannot be quantified after induction at all, patients with late BM relapse are eligible for MD-SCT but not for MMD-SCT and patients with early combined BM relapse are eligible for both MD and MMD-SCT.
-For the patients in whom SCT is not possible, treatment with eight R blocks (R1 interchangeably with R2) is planned with cranial or craniospinal irradiation and 24 months of maintenance therapy.
+For the patients in whom SCT is not possible, treatment with eight SC blocks (SC3 interchangeably with SC4) is planned with cranial or craniospinal irradiation and 24 months of maintenance therapy.
+However, the cumulative anthracycline dose should be limited to $400 \text{ mg/m}^2$ doxorubicin equivalent.